mpron/mpron.github.io/_posts/2014-05-25-triangle-nc-trivia-night-reviews.md

    could only hear in one side of the restaurant.

 # Natty Greene's Pub

-505 W Jones St.

-Raleigh, NC 27603

-Phone number (919) 232-2477

-Starts at 7:30pm **Tuesdays**
+### UPDATE: ###
+Natty Greene's Pub is no more!
+But the same trivia group and host can be found at Stag's Head on Glenwood South

 **Host:**

- - Great host from [Geeks Who Drink](http://www.geekswhodrink.com/526/), a nationwide trivia group.
+ - Alex, a great host from [Geeks Who Drink](http://www.geekswhodrink.com/526/), a nationwide trivia group.

  - The host did a good job of running things and had some jokes to boot.